-\end{problem} Then, Brenier proved that under a natural restriction on the time scale, any classical solution to the Euler equations satisfies the generalized variation problem and is the unique minimizing solution.
-So the new concept of generalized flow did not miss the classical solution.
-Brenier also gives a formal relation between his generalized flow and Diperna and Majda's measure valued solution \cite{dip}.
+\end{problem} Then Brenier proved that under a natural restriction on the time scale, any classical solution to the Euler equations satisfies the generalized variational problem and is the unique minimizing solution.
+So the new concept of generalized flows did not miss the classical solution.
+Brenier also gives a formal relation between his generalized flows and Diperna and Majda's measure valued solutions \cite{dip}.

 The idea of generalized flows means that each fluid particle may split and move in different direction with certain probability, even cross each other.
 Using the notion of generalized flows, Brenier proved the existence of solutions for the relaxed short path problem \cite{bre2}.
 He also showed the notion of generalized flow is related to the hydrostatic approximation of the Euler equation \cite{bre3}.

 The technique of GIFs is also proved to be a powerful tool for studying the geometry of the volume-preserving diffeomorphism group $\text{SDiff}(M)$.
 In \cite{shn2}, Shnirelman obtained the accurate estimate of the diameter and the degree of regularity of the volume-preserving diffeomorphism group $\text{SDiff}(M)$ by using the idea of GIFs.

 Now we can see that the notion of generalized incompressible flows (GIFs) not only is deeply related to incompressible Euler equation, but also provide a useful tool to investigate the geometry of the volume-preserving diffeomorphism group $\text{SDiff}(M)$.
 Its dynamic property may shed some lights on the study of incompressible fluid.
 A natural question is how to develop a generalized ergodic theory for GIFs?
 More specific, we may ask following questions: what are the recurrence and ergodic properties of GIFs?
 Are there any ergodic theorems of GIFs?
 What is the structure of the set of all GIFs?
 We will answer these questions in our paper.
 As we will mention in section 2, the set of GIFs is indeed larger than the set of invariant measures on $\Omega=M^{[-\infty,+\infty]}$.
 So there are many differences between the ergodic theory of GIFs and the classical one.